-The Center for Judaic Studies offers students a global learning environment through three inter-related formats:
+The Center for Judaic Studies offers students a global learning environment through four inter-related formats:

 - Inter-term travel courses: Students can register for an inter-term course to Argentina; check back for information about additional inter-term courses are on the way!

 - Quarter abroad: Students can also take advantage of a number of quarter-long study abroad opportunities in Judaic studies (including service learning opportunities in Judaic studies) through DU's Cherrington Global Scholars program, as well as through one-on-one consultation with CJS faculty.
 We help students create personalized Judaic studies learning experiences abroad to match their individual courses of study, and the credits transfer easily.